 Panel members are required to be expert in one or more of the following fields: planning, architecture, heritage, the environment, urban design, economics, traffic and transport, law, engineering, tourism, or government and public administration.

 Panel chairs are required to have expertise in law, or government and public administration.

-Councillors, property developers and real estate agents will be ineligible to be panel members as this undermines the objective of having DAs determined by independent experts, depoliticising the assessment process.
+Councillors, property developers and real estate agents are ineligible to be Panel members as this undermines the objective of having DAs determined by independent experts, depoliticising the assessment process.

 The referral criteria for both development applications and planning proposals has been set by the Minister for Planning.

 These criteria will be continually monitored.
 Councils are encouraged to provide ongoing feedback on these criteria and the operation of their Panels to ensure the success of this important change to the planning system.